Plants

 Plants for a Future

-• they’re bred for appearance and keeping ability over nutrition, vigor, or anything else remotely useful, and
+One of the reasons for this is that they’re bred for appearance and keeping ability over nutrition, vigour, or anything else remotely useful.

-• they’re usually grown in monocultures using synthetic, petroleum-based inputs, in impoverished soil that has nothing to offer them in the way of real nutrition.
+Another reason is that they’re usually grown in mono-cultures using synthetic, petroleum-based inputs, in impoverished soil that has nothing to offer them in the way of real nutrition.

 Supermarket veggies – the least nutritious option.